jbannick/hellokata-java/README.md

 For more on Kata and their application here, see: [Kata](https://github.com/jbannick/hellokata-java/blob/master/KATA.md)
 ## Java Version
 All code has been compiled under Java 9.

+## Code Completeness
+This is a work in progress.

+I'm working through a list of over 200 Java topics for the Basic Java Kata repo.

+As I hit a topic, I study its latest Oracle documentation, online tutorials, blogs, eBooks, and StackOverflow posts.
+I write a first Kata, usually the simplest possible for that topic, and push it up to the repo.

+That Kata executes properly.
+However, quite often there is more I intend to put in that Kata.
+There may even be warnings in the compile.
+Those Kata contain TODO comments.

+Then I go on to the next topic.

+Periodically, I sweep through my list of topics, complete the set of Kata for that topic, and complete all Kata in that set, including resolving any warnings.
+Those Kata do not contain TODO comments.

+It's more fun that way.